 Joint review reports [DJF, -; AR].

+Acceptance reviews and testing considers the results of the joint reviews (see 5.3.3), audits, testing and validation (see ECSS-Q-ST-80 clauses 5.2.3 and 6.3.5), and system validation testing (if performed).

-5.3.3The results of the acceptance reviews and testing shall be documented.
+The results of the acceptance reviews and testing shall be documented.

 Joint review reports [DJF, -; AR].